grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 While losing transferability between accounts.

-Staked tokens can be Unstaked following a 72 hour unstaking period during which they lose;
+Staked Tokens can be Unstaked following a 72 hour unstaking period during which they lose;
 * Access to Processing and Network system resources and
 * The right to vote for Block Producers or Referendums,